Assistant Professor of Economics

 108 Hubbard Hall

 Most of my research is on belief formation, influence and decision-making under uncertainty.
 In general I am interested in seeking to understand why people make decisions that appear to be based on biased or uninformed beliefs.
 I use both standard (rational belief updating) and behavioral approaches, and both formal game theoretic models and empirical analysis.
 The applications I have focused on are news media and sports.
-My teaching interests are game theory, behavioral economics, microeconomic theory and probability theory/statistics.

 "Media bias in the marketplace: theory" with Matthew Gentzkow and Jesse Shapiro (gated on SSRN)